-Depending on where you are and at the regularity of arena maintenance, you may want to walk a lap or so to inspect for wet, hard, inconsistent spots.
+Depending on where you are and the regularity of arena maintenance, you may want to walk a lap to inspect for wet, hard, inconsistent spots.
 This lets you know what needs to be avoided, and your horse’s girth and saddle can settle in before you hop on.
 Manure in the ring should also be removed – this is the number one reason that arenas get dusty.

 I really hope this goes without saying, but stalls should be cleaned daily.
 The more you can clean them in a day, the less ammonia you have to contend with, the fewer flies will be around, the more strong you will become, all good reasons.

 I’m also a huge fan of scooping paddocks and pastures daily.
 This is reasonable if you have a smaller setup for horse turnout, but not so easy if you have a literal back 40.
 This helps with fly control, pasture maintenance, parasite and worm population reduction, and even water quality.
 Many romantic and beautiful creeks and water sources can get polluted with manure runoff.

 If there’s poop, it needs to be scooped.
 Grass or otherwise.

 It’s just easier and tidier to sweep every day.
 I prefer to use a broom over a blower, and spritzing the area with some water helps keep the dust lower and therefore more out of your face.

 Weekly Barn Chores

 - These barn chores can be done in one day, hopefully, or they can be spread out over the week.
 Your call.

 This chore can become a regular on your calendar if you have a scheduled delivery day from your feed store.
 Or not.
 Check inventory on bedding, food and feeds, hay, supplement, cleanings supplies, and even grooming supplies.
 Autoship options on most online orders are a good option to save time and money.